hostjane/hostjane.github.io/_pages/marketplace-fee.md

 - [x] Control time limits and number of revisions
 - [x] Define the type and extent of any extras

-To receive your Payout, Sellers will need a valid email address, a PayPal or bank account.
+<span class="yellow">To receive your Payout, Sellers will need a valid email address, a PayPal or bank account.</span>

 To open a Studio, get started in any skills category you can add a new Service here: https://www.hostjane.com/sell